eqNj/eqN-PD2-Filter/README.md

 Refactored and condensed large portions of the filter code to improve optimization.

 Completely refactored the filter level structure.
 Consolidated the "Potionless" filter version into ALL filter versions.
 Added a new "Super Strict" filter level for those whom are exceptionally stingy about their drops.
 [1.12.1]

+Improved jewel reroll information and added circlet reroll information on the 'Show Recipes' filter level.
+[1.12.1]